It is a type of strabismus, a misalignment of the eyes.

-- Sensory exotropia – Poor vision in the eye causes it to turn outward and not work in tandem with the straight eye.
+- Sensory exotropia – Poor vision in the eye causes it to turn outward and not work in tandem with the straight look.
 This type of exotropia can occur at any age.

-- Acquired exotropia: is the result of disease, trauma, or other health problems, particularly those that affect the brain.
+- Acquired exotropia results from disease, trauma, or other health problems, particularly those that affect the brain.
 For example, stroke or Down syndrome can increase the risk of developing this condition.

-- Intermittent exotropia – This is the most common form of the condition.
-Intermittent exotropia causes the eye to sometimes roll outward, often when tired, ill, daydreaming, or looking into the distance.
-Other times, the eye is kept straight.
+- Intermittent exotropia – This is the most common form of the state.
+Intermittent exotropia causes the eye sometimes to roll outward, often when tired, ill, daydreaming, or looking into the distance.
+Other times, the watch is kept straight.

-Eyes that don’t focus and work in concert with each other can cause a variety of problems with vision and physical health.
+Eyes that don’t focus and work in concert can cause various problems with vision and physical health.

 In the case of vision, when the eyes are not focused together, two different visual images are sent to the brain.
-One image is what the right eye sees and the other is what the turned eye sees.
+One idea is what the right eye sees, and the other is what the turned eye sees.

-To avoid double vision, amblyopia or lazy eye occurs and the brain ignores the image of the rolled eye.
-This can cause the rolled eye to become weak and lead to impaired or loss of vision.
+To avoid double vision, amblyopia or lazy eye occurs, and the brain ignores the image of the rolled eye.
+This can cause the rolled eye to become weak and impair or lose vision.

 Therefore, a brief description of the symptoms that are indicative of this condition is presented below: